Who Is Angelina Jolie?

 On March 24, 2015, Jolie wrote in another article in the New York Times that she had her ovaries and fallopian tubes removed the previous week to further reduce her risk for cancer.
 “I did not do this solely because I carry the BRCA1 gene mutation, and I want other women to hear this,” Jolie wrote.
 “A positive BRCA test does not mean a leap to surgery.
 I have spoken to many doctors, surgeons and naturopaths.
 There are other options.
 Some women take birth control pills or rely on alternative medicines combined with frequent checks.
 There is more than one way to deal with any health issue.
 The most important thing is to learn about the options and choose what is right for you personally.”

 The actress said she went public with her decision to help "other women at risk to know about the options."
 In a September 2017 interview with Vanity Fair, Jolie revealed that she had developed Bell’s palsy, damage to the facial nerve which caused one side of her face to droop.
 She said acupuncture helped her fully recover from the facial paralysis.

 Split from Brad Pitt

-In September 2016, Jolie filed for divorce from Pitt and requested sole physical custody of their six children, sparking another Hollywood tabloid frenzy.
-Their contentious custody battled played out publicly with allegations that Pitt, after drinking on their private plane, had gotten “verbally abusive” and “physical” with Maddox.
-The Los Angeles Department of Children and Family Services and the FBI launched an investigation, but found no signs of abuse and the couple released a joint statement that they were working together to resolve their divorce.
+In September 2016, Jolie filed for divorce from Pitt and requested sole physical custody of their six children, sparking another tabloid frenzy.
+Their contentious custody battle played out publicly with allegations that Pitt, after drinking on their private plane, had gotten “verbally abusive“ and “physical“ with Maddox.
+The Los Angeles Department of Children and Family Services and the FBI launched an investigation but found no signs of abuse; the couple followed with a joint statement that they were working together to resolve their divorce.

-Jolie added the she and Pitt are both dedicated to the best interests of family: “We care for each other and care about our family, and we are both working towards the same goal.”
+She also said the family was moving forward together, and that she and Pitt were both dedicated to the best interests of the children: “We care for each other and care about our family, and we are both working towards the same goal.”

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!